resource-banner

 Written by:

-Some of us would like to forget the times when our favorite sporting team were in the lead for most of the game, only to have their opponent steal the win at the last minute.
-Automation programs sometimes have this too, where solutions make it to the goal line but fail to convert.
+Some of us would like to forget when our favorite sporting team was in the lead for most of the game, only to have their opponent steal the win at the last minute.
+Automation programs sometimes have this, too, where solutions make it to the goal line but fail to convert.

-As automation industry veterans, we frequently hear about automated solutions that have great business cases and have been delivered in a timely manner.
-However, just as the solution is transitioned into production, all sorts of problems begin to occur.
-These can include the Business team not ‘liking’ the automation, the IT team requiring additional testing that was never considered, the underlying problem statement not being addressed by the solution, etc. These problems, and many more, could have been avoided or mitigated by introducing proper Change Management throughout.
+As automation industry veterans, we frequently hear about automated solutions that have significant business cases and have been delivered promptly.
+However, just as the solution is transitioned into production, many problems occur.
+These can include the Business team not liking the automation, the IT team requiring additional testing that was never considered, the solution’s underlying problem statement not being addressed, etc. These problems and many more could have been avoided or mitigated by introducing proper change management.

 Five-Step Approach to Change Management

-It is essential to work with a variety of internal stakeholders to ensure all aspects of change management are addressed and smoothly coordinated during the rollout of an automation initiative.
+It is essential to work with various internal stakeholders to ensure all aspects of change management are addressed and smoothly coordinated during the rollout of an automation initiative.
 Our change management framework consists of five (5) steps:

 1. Prepare stakeholders for change

-The change management process is typically triggered by the launch of a new automation program or by the identification of issues within a current automation program.
-Before organizations jump into launching a program or resolving these issues, it is critical to be prepared both culturally and logistically.
+The change management process is typically triggered by launching a new automation program or identifying issues within a current automation program.
+Before organizations launch a program or resolve these issues, it is critical to be culturally and logistically prepared.

-In terms of culture, it is imperative that the program’s stakeholders (IT, business, and operations) recognize and understand the need for change.
-We recommend beginning this process by conducting workshops to define the various challenges facing the organization that have generated dissatisfaction with the status quo.
+Regarding culture, the program’s stakeholders (IT, business, and operations) must recognize and understand the need for change.
+We recommend beginning this process by conducting workshops to define the organization’s various challenges that have generated dissatisfaction with the status quo.
 These challenges will act as the forces of change.
-Once there is agreement on what the challenges are, buy-in from stakeholders (who will need to implement the change, remove friction, and maintain momentum) is established.
-In a subsequent section of this blog, we detail strategies for generating buy-in and adoption of process automation.
+Once there is agreement on the challenges, buy-in from stakeholders (who will need to implement the change, remove friction, and maintain momentum) is established.
+In a subsequent section of this blog, we detail strategies for generating buy-in and adopting process automation.

 Regarding logistics, we recommend initial discussions with stakeholders where the following prioritization questions should be considered: